Your view of shares can be tied to those seismic market events

 The maximum important investment lesson of this sobering result:

 • Valuations matter.
-Stocks in March 2000 had been extra high-priced, in keeping with nearly all valuation metrics, than that they had ever been before.
+Stocks in March 2000 had been extra high-priced, in keeping with nearly all valuation metrics, than they had ever been before.
 Their disappointing returns over the subsequent two decades shouldn’t have come as a surprise.

 In other phrases, the same funding lesson may be drawn from these in any other case diametrically opposite marketplace turning points.